manoelvitorsilvasantos/Eyes-V/README.md

 pip install -r requirements.txt
 ```

-# If you are  using python 3.11, please create a virtual ambient.
+# If you are  using python 3.11, please create a virtual environment.
 1. Make a virtual environment yourself.
 ```txt
 python3 -m venv venv